by Steve Bourie

 The Story of Reid Errol McNeal

-On January 14, 1995 Reid Errol McNeal should have been one of the luckiest men on earth.
-That Saturday afternoon he went to the keno desk at Bally’s Park Place Casino Resort in Atlantic City and bought $100 worth of keno tickets: 10 tickets at $10 each with eight numbers picked on each card.
+On January 14, 1995, Reid Errol McNeal should have been one of the luckiest men on earth.
+That Saturday afternoon, he went to the keno desk at Bally’s Park Place Casino Resort in Atlantic City and bought $100 worth of keno tickets: 10 tickets at $10 each with eight numbers picked on each card.

 Defying odds of 230,000-to-1, McNeal hit for eight-of-eight on one of the tickets.
 The winning payoff of $100,000 was the highest amount ever won on a keno game in the history of Atlantic City and naturally caused quite a stir in the casino.
 According to published reports, however, McNeal hardly seemed like the typical winner of a once-in-a-lifetime jackpot.
-Not only was he unemotional about his big win, he also had no identification on him and he demanded to be paid in cash.
+Not only was he unemotional about his big win, but he also had no identification on him, and he demanded to be paid in cash.
 Needless to say, officials were a little suspicious, or as one casino executive said, ” this just didn’ t pass the smelltest.”

-The troopers returned to the room to speak to Harris but he was gone.
+The troopers returned to the room to speak to Harris, but he was gone.
 They searched the room and, according to state police spokesman John Hagerty, found ” computer equipment, computer chips, notes and books describing changes in Bally’s machine and describing how to possibly scam or beat the machine.”

-Police theorized that as a computer technician in Nevada’s Gaming Control Board Harris had access to a highly confidential “source code” which allowed him access to the programming in the keno machine’s random number generator.
+Police theorized that as a computer technician in Nevada’s Gaming Control Board, Harris had access to a highly confidential “source code,” which allowed him access to the programming in the keno machine’s random number generator.
 Harris then used his computers to duplicate the calculations of the random number generator in Bally’s keno machine and thus, was able to determine the outcome ahead of time.

 Not wanting to win the jackpots himself, police charged that Harris used his accomplices to collect a $9,000 jackpot at Fitzgeralds in Reno, a $5,000 award at the Crystal Bay Club in North Lake Tahoe and another unspecified amount at the Comstock in Reno.
-According to a story in the Las Vegas Review-Journal, the attorney general’s office later went on to charge him with rigging at least 24 jackpots throughout the state.
+According to a story in the Las Vegas Review-Journal, the attorney general’s office later charged him with rigging at least 24 jackpots throughout the state.
 In September 1997, Harris pleaded guilty to racketeering charges and was sentenced to seven years.

-Obviously, Harris was brilliant with computers but evidently he wasn’t too smart with people.
+Obviously, Harris was brilliant with computers, but evidently, he wasn’t too smart with people.
 Just imagine how much money he would still be making if his friend had only been carrying some ID with him in Atlantic City!